 "A cash-strapped ne'er-do-well robs a bank and finds that her high school crush is working the register."

 It might not be the story you want to pursue, but it's undeniably more innovative than a conventional dramatic bank heist.
 In fact, can you recall a romantic comedy set during a bank heist?
+If the answer is no, then you might just be onto something.
+(You can have that one.)

 The magic of genre flipping lies in its ability to breathe new life into tired narratives.
 It challenges you to break free from the shackles of convention and explore uncharted territories within your own imagination.
+The process isn't about landing on the perfect story right away; rather, it's a catalyst for some damn good brainstorming.

 LET THE TV PILOT BRAINSTORM HAPPEN